-Our mission at Creekside is to develop responsible lifelong learners with values that are used to be productive, self-sufficient, and open-minded individuals.
+Our mission at Creekside is to develop responsible lifelong learners with values that are used to be productive, self-sufficient, and open minded individuals.
 We strive to increase academic, social, and emotional development for all.
 By creating a safe, positive, engaging, and collaborative environment our students will be innovative in an evolving world.
-Creekside Elementary School is proud to have been recognized by the state of California as recipient of the Golden Ribbon and Title I Academic Achievement awards.
+Creekside Elementary School is committed to working in collaborative teams in order to meet the academic and emotional needs of all students.